Who am I?

 I teach the Interaction Data Visualization course at the University of Helsinki as part of the Master's Program in Data science and Computer Science.
 Check out the lecture slides below.

-As an introduction to data visualization, this lecture discusses what is data visualization, why do we need visualization, and what are the purposes of visualization.
-It also introduces several common techniques of visualizing multi-dimensional, graph, and set-typed data.
+As an introduction to data visualization, this presentation introduces the definition and purposes of data visualization and covers common techniques of visualizing multi-dimensional, graph, and set-typed data.

 Topics include optical illusions, visual processing model, preattentive processing, Gestalt laws, etc.

-This lecture talks about the LATCH principle for data organization and Tufte design principles.
+This lecture is about the LATCH principle for data organization and Tufte design principles.

-This lecture talks about the nested model for visualization design proposed by Tamara Munzner and two case studies.
+This lecture presents the nested model for visualization design proposed by Tamara Munzner and two case studies.

-This lecture talks about techniques of visualizing one, two, and multi-dimensional data, as well as the use of composite views for multi-dimensional data representation.
+This lecture explores techniques of visualizing one, two, and multi-dimensional data, as well as the use of composite views for multi-dimensional data representation.

-This lecture talks about techniques to visualize graphs (e.g., node-link diagrams and adjacency matrix) and trees (e.g., space-filling techniques).
+This lecture addresses techniques to visualize graphs (e.g., node-link diagrams and adjacency matrix) and trees (e.g., space-filling techniques).

-This lecture is about techniques to visualize set-typed data, such as Venn and Euler diagrams.
+This lecture discusses techniques to visualize set-typed data, such as Venn and Euler diagrams.

-This lecture talks about seven categories of interactions in visualization (Yi et al., 2007), as well as methods of interacting with focused and contextual views (Cockburn et al., 2009).
+This lecture covers seven categories of interactions in visualization (Yi et al., 2007), as well as methods of interacting with focused and contextual views (Cockburn et al., 2009).

 This lecture discusses quantitative and qualitative evaluation methods in visualization.

-This lecture talks about the concepts of human-centered AI and the role of visualization involved.
+This lecture examines the concepts of human-centered AI and the role of visualization involved.